kijin/pinboard-api/README.md

     such as attempting to save a bookmark with an invalid URL or an empty title.
   - `PinboardException_ConnectionError` (extends `PinboardException`) is thrown if the library encounters problems while connecting to Pinboard's servers.
 This is most likely due to some sort of outage.
+  - `PinboardException_AuthenticationFailure` (extends `PinboardException`) is thrown in case of authentication failure.
+    This may be because the username and password/token do not match, or because you supplied the API token in the wrong format.
+    (The API token must include the username, not just the hexademical portion.)
   - `PinboardException_TooManyRequests` (extends `PinboardException`) is thrown if the server responds with HTTP code 429, "Too Many Requests".
     This means that you should slow down and wait a few minutes before making additional calls to `get()` or `get_all()`.
     See [here](https://pinboard.in/tos/) and [here](https://pinboard.in/api/#limits) for more information on rate limiting.